ethan-wickstrom/rrrs/README.md

 📝 License
 ----------

-RRRS is open-sourced under the MIT License.
+RRRS is open-sourced under the Apache-2.0 license.
 See the LICENSE file for more details.